lyteword/chspurgeon-tod/volume-7/psalm-150.md

 **Verse 4.** *Stringed instruments.
 Minnim* (which is derived from a root signifying "division", or" distribution", hence *strings*) occurs in Ps 45:8, and Ps 150:4, and is supposed by some to denote a stringed instrument, but it seems merely a poetical allusion to the *strings* of any instrument.
 Thus, in Ps 45:8, we would read, "Out of the ivory palaces *the strings (i.e.* concerts of music) have made thee glad"; and so in Ps 150:4, "Praise him with *strings* (stringed instruments), and *ugabs."* — *John Kitto.*

 **Verse 4.** *Organs.* bgwe, *'ugab* is the word rendered *"organ"* in our version.
 The Targum renders the word simply byabwba, *a pipe;* the Septuagint varies, it haskiyarain Genesis,qalmovin Job, andorganon,in the Psalms.
 The last is the sense which the Arabic, Syriac, Latin, English, and most other versions have adopted.
-The *organon* simply denotes a double or manifold pipe; and hence, in particular, the Pandaean or shepherd's pipe, which is at this day called a "mouth organ", among ourselves. (*Kitto.*) A collection of tubes of different sizes, stopped at one end and blown at the other, forms the musical instrument known as Pan's pipes, in the Greek *syrinx,* surunx...Was the *'ugab* a *syrinx* or an organ?
+The *organon* simply denotes a double or manifold pipe; and hence, in particular, the Pandaean or shepherd's pipe, which is at this day called a "mouth organ", among ourselves. (*Kitto.*) A collection of tubes of different sizes, stopped at one end and blown at the other, forms the musical instrument known as Pan's pipes, in the Greek *syrinx,* surunx...
+Was the *'ugab* a *syrinx* or an organ?
 As the former seems to have been the more ancient of the two, and as *'ugab* is included in the very first allusion to musical instruments in the Bible, it would seem reasonable to say at once that it was a *syrinx,* especially as this instrument was, and is to this day, commonly met with in various parts of Asia.
 Yet it would, indeed, be strange if such an instrument were selected for use in divine worship; and that the *ugab* was so used is proved beyond a doubt by its mention in Ps 150:1-6: "Praise him with the *minnim* and *ugab."* Its mention here in antithesis to a collective name for stringed instruments, surely points to the fact of its being a more important instrument than a few river reeds fixed together with wax.
 Let us not forget that we have but one and the same name for the single row of about fifty pipes, placed, perhaps, in a little room, and the mighty instrument of five thousand pipes, occupying as much space as an ordinary dwelling house.
 Each is an organ.
 May it not have been the case that the *'ugab,* which in Ge 4:21 is mentioned as the simply constructed *wind* instrument, in contrast to the simple *stringed* instrument, the *kinnor,* was a greatly inferior instrument to that which in Ps 150:1-6 is thought worthy of mention by the side of a term for the whole string power?— *J. Stainer.*

 **Verse 5.** *Loud cymbals...high sounding cymbals.* This important passage clearly points to two instruments under the same name, and leaves us to conclude that the Hebrews had both hand cymbals and finger cymbals (or castanets), although it may not in all cases be easy to say which of the two is intended in particular texts.— *John Kitto.*

 **Verse 5.** (Prayer Book Version). *Praise him upon the well tuned cymbals: praise him upon the loud cymbals.* As I have heard these words read monthly in our churches, it has often come into my thoughts that when we intend to glorify God with our cymbals, it should not be our only care to have them loud enough, but our first care should be to have them well tuned, else the louder the worse.
 Zeal does very well—there is great, yea, necessary use for it in every part of God's service.
 The cymbal will be flat, it will have no life or spirit in it, it will not be loud enough without it.
 But if meekness, peaceableness, and moderation do not first put the cymbal into good tune, the loudness will but make it the more ungrateful in the player, the more ungrateful to the hearer.— *Robert Sanderson,* 1587-1662

-**Verse 6.** *Praise ye the Lord.* As the life of the faithful, and the history of the church, so also the Psalter, with all its cries from the depths, runs out into a Hallelujah.— *E.W.
-Hengstenberg.*
+**Verse 6.** *Praise ye the Lord.* As the life of the faithful, and the history of the church, so also the Psalter, with all its cries from the depths, runs out into a Hallelujah.— *E. W. Hengstenberg.*

 **Verse 6.** *Praise ye the LORD.* When we have said all we are able to say for God's praise, we are but to begin anew; for this are we taught by the renewing of the exhortation, in the close of sundry Psalms, and here also at the end of all the Psalms: *"Praise ye the LORD."* — *David Dickson.*